sdMickey/Mark-Sheet-app/README.md

 Just downlaod the Mark Sheet.exe file if you want to use the app, otherwise if you want to look at the source code it's available in the repository as main.cpp

-If you just wish to see wether the code works or not, open the output.docx word file and look at the outputs.
+If you just wish to see wether the code works or not, view the output.mp4 video file and look at the outputs.
 I've included every possible output that I could think of.